micag2025/Toolkit_Google_ADK/README.md

 ### Gemini-Powered Agents

-- **AIDevSearchAgent** (know also as AI Developer News Agent)
+- **AIDevSearchAgent** (know also as `AI Developer News Agent`)
-  - Discovers and summarizes AI developer news (Specializes in AI news for developers)
+  - Discovers and summarizes AI developer news (Specializes in AI news for developers from AI articles, platforms and uses cases)
   - Uses `google_search`
   - Manages headline selection and summaries
   - Follows an interactive, multi-step workflow: